prestontw/bazel-rust-guided-experiment/src/README.md

-This article is about incorporating the [Bazel build tool](bazel.build) into a Rust project so that both `cargo` and `bazel`-based builds, tests, and vendoring still work.
+This article is about incorporating the [Bazel build tool](bazel.build) into a Rust project so that both `cargo` and `bazel`-based builds, tests, and vendoring work.
 Specifically, this is a Rust project that makes use of vendored dependencies.
 This integration works out really nicely, but there were some painful details that I ran into.
 I'm writing this article to

 1. Highlight those pain points and what I should have done instead,
-1. Show how `cargo` and `bazel` work together to vendor dependencies, and
+1. Give a quick demo on using `bazel` and how `cargo` and `bazel` work together to vendor dependencies, and
 1. Point out opportunities to improve the `rules_rust` documentation.

 I'm trying to keep this article focused on relevant issues that might come up with integrating `bazel`.
-There were separate issues that came up due to "incorrect" directory structure, using the wrong `bazel` rule, etc. Where I tried something that didn't work, I will point it out as a kind of warning sign.
+There were separate issues that came up due to "incorrect" directory structure, using the wrong `bazel` rules, etc. Where I tried something that didn't work, I will point it out as a kind of warning sign.

 > :eyes: And I will point out places that might be problems in the future, or,